PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Methodology

-At first, we randomly select (`\textbf{Rand}') a point $s\in\mathbb{R}^{3}$ from original point cloud $\mathcal{P}\in\mathbb{R}^{N\times3}$ as a seed point.
-Then, we search for the neighbors of $s$ as a subset of points $\mathcal{C}\in\mathbb{R}^{k\times3}$ that we aim to augment.
-In practice, we apply the k-nearest-neighbors (`\textbf{Knn}') algorithm~\cite{wang2019dynamic} to find a set of $k$ neighbors based on the point-wise Euclidean-distances in 3D space.
+At first, we randomly select (``\textbf{Rand}'') a point $s\in\mathbb{R}^{3}$ from original point cloud $\mathcal{P}\in\mathbb{R}^{N\times3}$ as a seed point. {Randomly choosing the seed point from the entire set of point clouds ensures that UPS can simulate objects with a variety of appearances.} Then, we search for the neighbors of $s$ as a subset of points $\mathcal{C}\in\mathbb{R}^{k\times3}$ that we aim to augment.
+In practice, we apply the k-nearest-neighbors (``\textbf{Knn}'') algorithm~\cite{wang2019dynamic} to find a set of $k$ neighbors based on the point-wise Euclidean distances in 3D space.
 Particularly, the number of neighbors follows $k = \beta \cdot N$, where the selection ratio $\beta$ is randomly drawn from $[\beta_{min}, \beta_{max}]$ for a point cloud of $N$ points.
-An ablation study about the maximum selection ratio $\beta_{max} \in (0, 1)$ is provided in Tab.~\ref{table:beta}.
-To augment (`\textbf{Aug}') $\mathcal{C}$ as unknown {points}, we incorporate basic rotation and translation operations, considering two main benefits: (1) Compared to adding noise or scaling, it is a better way of simulating unknown {objects} as the natural local structures are preserved. {This is evidenced by our experimental results presented in Tab.
-4, where different regular transformations are performed to simulate unknown data points.
-Particularly, we observe that incorporating random rotation and translation can benefit the performance.
-The scaling operation shows a trivial effect while adding Gaussian noise causes inevitable damage to the local structures of an object and thus negatively impacts the performance.} (2) Since only a subset of points ($k \ll N$) are modified with regular transformations {while a majority of points remain unchanged, we ensure that for each point cloud sample, there is a proper proportion exists} between known and unknown data points. {This process is important to the 3D open-set settings: on the one hand, a small number of transformed points (\emph{i.e.}, the ones simulated as ``out-of-distribution data'') can help the model develop an additional capability of differentiating open-set data; on the other hand, a large number of unchanged points (\emph{i.e.}, the ones used as ``known data'') can help the model maintain its original capability of recognizing close-set data for regular 3D semantic segmentation and classification tasks.} Specifically, $R\in\mathbb{R}^{3\times3}$ in Alg.~\ref{alg:aug} is a general rotation matrix representing three degree-of-freedom (3-DoF) random rotations, and $T\in\mathbb{R}^{3}$ is a 3-DoF random vector representing a further translation within the borders of $\mathcal{P}$.
-Finally, we drop the partial points $\mathcal{C}$ in the original $\mathcal{P}$ and keep the transformed $\mathcal{C}^\prime$ as the simulated {out-of-distribution} points, obtaining the partially altered geometric context $\mathcal{Q}\in\mathbb{R}^{N\times3}$ that contains both known and unknown points (`\textbf{CutMix}').
+For neighbor selection, we define a specific range within which a subset of point clouds is randomly chosen, ensuring that simulated objects can appear at different scales.
+An ablation study about the maximum selection ratio $\beta_{max} \in (0, 1)$ is provided in Tab.~\ref{table:beta}. {Another ablation study in training time, which is shown in Tab.~\ref{table:complex}, demonstrates that the point selection of UPS is not costly compared to the baseline.} To augment (``\textbf{Aug}'') $\mathcal{C}$ as unknown points, we incorporate basic rotation and translation operations, considering two main benefits: (1) Compared to adding noise or scaling, it is a better way of simulating unknown objects, as the natural local structures are preserved.
+This is evidenced by our experimental results presented in Tab.~\ref{table:generator}, where different regular transformations are performed to simulate unknown data points.
+Notably, we observe that incorporating random rotation and translation can improve performance.
+The scaling operation has a trivial effect, whereas adding Gaussian noise inevitably damages the local structures of an object, negatively impacting its performance.
+(2) Since only a subset of points ($k \ll N$) are modified with regular transformations.
+In contrast, a majority of points remain unchanged; we ensure that for each point cloud sample, a proper proportion exists between known and unknown data points.
+This process is important to the 3D open-set settings: on the one hand, a small number of transformed points (\ie, the ones simulated as ``out-of-distribution data'') can help the model develop an additional capability of differentiating open-set data; on the other hand, a large number of unchanged points (\ie, the ones used as ``known data'') can help the model maintain its original capability of recognizing close-set data for regular 3D semantic segmentation and classification tasks.
+Specifically, $R\in\mathbb{R}^{3\times3}$ in Alg.~\ref{alg:aug} is a general rotation matrix representing three degree-of-freedom (3-DoF) random rotations, and $T\in\mathbb{R}^{3}$ is a 3-DoF random vector representing a further translation within the borders of $\mathcal{P}$.
+Finally, we drop the partial points $\mathcal{C}$ in the original $\mathcal{P}$ and keep the transformed $\mathcal{C}^\prime$ as the simulated {out-of-distribution} points, obtaining the partially altered geometric context $\mathcal{Q}\in\mathbb{R}^{N\times3}$ that contains both known and unknown points (``\textbf{CutMix}'').